hchasens/PCA-Example/README.md

 ### Description

 An example of Principal Component Analysis to reduce the dimensionality of datasets.
 Three test datasets are used, `Iris`, `Optdigits`, and `LFW Crop`.
 They're placed in a `/data` directory which is under `.gitignore`.
 As such they are not uploaded to this repository.
+All data has been preprocessed by removing all strings.

 ### Algorithm